Complex Sentence Structure in Swedish

 - Vi kan antingen gå på bio

-stanna hemma och titta på TV.
-(We can either go to the moviesor
+ellerstanna hemma och titta på TV.
+(We can either go to the moviesorstay home and watch TV.) - Hon äter både frukt

-vegetables.) - De ville varken dansa
+ochgrönsaker.
+(She eats both fruitsandvegetables.) - De ville varken dansa

-sjunga.
-(They wanted neither to dancenor
+ellersjunga.
+(They wanted neither to dancenorto sing.)

 4. Adverbial Clauses